“I am crazy but I’m not alone.” —participant evaluation comment

 Finally, Joel explained, after the exercise was complete, we’d have half an hour to debrief using good old-fashioned talking to one another, face to face.

-My experience Some participants had traveled thousands of miles to edACCESS 2010, and now here we were, sitting in a theater auditorium, silently working at our computers.
+Some participants had traveled thousands of miles to edACCESS 2010, and now here we were, sitting in a theater auditorium, silently working at our computers.

 During the first twenty minutes of the session, I was highly skeptical that we would be able to accomplish anything meaningful.
 (In the debrief, it turned out that most people had had the same expectation.)
 To see what transpired you may want to check out the complete blog conversation transcript, which provides moment-by-moment documentation of our online conversation.
 Notice that tweets that included the conference hashtag, #edaccess10, were merged in real time into the transcript.